rohit-selokar/Daily_task_mongoDb/README.md

 - `controllers/todoController.js`: Handles different actions on Todos.
 - `routes/todoRoutes.js`: Sets up routes for handling Todo-related operations.
 - `app.js`: Entry point of the application, sets up the Express server and connects routes.

+## Contributing

+Feel free to contribute to the project by opening issues or submitting pull requests.